 For your medications to stay effective until the expiry date, you need to store them properly.
 Follow the instructions on the packaging, which might include storage below 25°C, in a dark place or in the refrigerator at about 4°C. And out of reach of children.

-And it’s a good idea to clean out your medicines cupboard every 6-12 months.
+And it’s a good idea to have your medicines reviewed every 6-12 months.
+Talk to your GP or pharmacist about a Home Medicines Review.

 What to do if you've been taking expired medicines